rinderknecht/UnionFind/README.md

 translates in the present context as `x` not being the representative of the equivalence class containing the equivalence between `x` and `y`.
-The function `alias` is useful when managing aliases during the static analyses of programmning languages, so the representatives of the classes are always the original object.
+The function `alias` is useful when managing aliases during the static analyses of programming languages, so the representatives of the classes are always the original object.

 The module `PartitionMain` tests each with the same equivalence